zeeshanmcp12/golang/notes.md

       - it will throw a runtime error when we will add a value to nil map
       - var code map[string]string
       - code["en"] = "English"
-      - this will throw an erro
+      - this will throw us a rutime error.
+    - declaring and initializing a map
+    - add,update,delete key value pair in maps
+    - looping through maps
     -
   - Whenever any data comes from the web it's actually in the byte format and we have to wrap it around string, so in that case, we are just converting the byte into string.
     - But, sometimes we don't want to do that (like converting bytes into string) instead we want to consume the data as it is in JSON format.